MPForte/BioTUCH/README.md

 ## Citation

-If you find this Model & Software useful in your research we would kindly ask you to cite:
+If you find this Model & Software useful in your research, we would kindly ask you to cite:

 ```
 @inproceedings{Forte25-ICCV-BioTUCH,